Compute

 • Key Name: indicates the tenant key.
 Select one from the drop-down list.

-• Click Create Key and configure parameters in the displayed dialog box.
+• To create a key, click Create Key and configure parameters in the displayed dialog box.
 For more information, see Creating a Key in the Data Encryption Workshop User Guide.

 NOTE:

 • If you enable disk encryption during instance creation, the disk encryption status and the key cannot be changed later.
-Disk encryption will not encrypt backup data stored in OBS.
-To enable backup data encryption, contact customer service.
+Disk encryption will also encrypt backup data stored in OBS.

-• If disk encryption or backup data encryption is enabled, keep the key properly.
+• If disk encryption is enabled, keep the key properly.
 Once the key is disabled, deleted, or frozen, the database will be unavailable and data may not be restored.

 Table 3 Network